Learn / Blog / Article

 Your customers’ journey doesn’t have to end when they buy something—ideally, you want them to come back and become repeat customers.
 Sending a post-purchase survey via email and asking new customers for feedback is a great way to learn about what almost stopped them from converting and what might stop them from returning again.

-At MADE.com, Spencer was able to confirm that customers were interested in financing options.
+At MADE.COM, Spencer was able to confirm that customers were interested in financing options.
 He asked direct questions about financing to learn what was most important to the customer, which options they wanted to see, and if they had a vendor preference.
-This turned out to be useful information for both the purchase and engagement stages, as it helped Spencer paint a clearer picture of an additional need that prospective and existing customers had when considering a first purchase or a repeat order.
+This turned out to be useful information for both the purchase and engagement stages, as it helped Spencer paint a clearer picture of an additional need that prospective and existing customers had when considering a first or repeat purchase.

-If this was your ecom website → you could email a survey to your customers, or—if you want to go faster—simply set one to appear on your thank-you page after a customer’s order is confirmed.
-Use it to ask questions such as:
+If this was your ecom website: you could email a survey to your customers, or—if you want to go faster—simply set one to appear on your thank-you page after a customer’s order is confirmed.
+Use it to ask customer satisfaction questions such as:

 How would you rate your overall experience?